 - Negotiated offshore exploration licenses in Bahamas and operating agreements between BPC, Ltd, an AIM company, and Statoil.

-- Negotiated in 2013 first-of-kind Bermuda based insurance policy to cover U.S. oil exploration loan losses.
+- Negotiated first-of-its-kind Bermuda based insurance policy to cover U.S. oil exploration loan losses.

 - Structured oil exploration company Energy XXI, Limited, a public Bermuda company, publicly traded.